danieltjw/aifutures/README.md

 Celebrities understand this the best when people project who they wish to see onto them, to put them into easily consumable boxes.
 People are more interested in simply thinking and saying they know you rather then actually getting to know you.

 In the future, personal AIs may help mediate to create more authentic relationships between people.

 ---

+# Future of Governance

+Using the Input - Processes - Output model, the [abundance in Energy and Intellect in the coming decades](#energy-solar-and-other-renewables-compared-to-our-limited-reserve-of-fossil-fuels) will relieve the bottlenecks of Inputs that humanity has primary faced in the past.

+The increased volume of Inputs relative to our Processing capabilities will put pressure on developing new Processing methods.

+AI systems will open the possibility of new forms of coordinations between humans.

+Our highly hierarchical forms of organisations are in part caused by our limited attention capacity.

+In the future our attention capacity can be augmented by personal AI systems.

+Possibly, a more direct democracy where each person's preferences can be mediated by an AI system.

+---